 When tender writing, you can be faced by a challenging task.
 Although you may be a subject matter expert in your industry, writing an effective bid requires a distinct skill and experience.
-To be successful in this process you need to truly understand how to tender for contracts, understand the rules of the game, and then take a considered, measured approach to writing a winning tender.
+To be successful in this process and win bids, you need to truly understand how to tender for contracts, understand the rules of the game, and then take a considered, measured approach to writing a winning tender.

 Top Tips for Tender Writing

 When tender writing, it is easy to get caught up in a whole host of documentation which can be overwhelming and an onerous task to complete.
-It is important to firstly understand the tendering process and what you may be looking for in a tender contract.
+It is important to firstly understand the tendering process, and what you may be looking for in a tender contract from a potential client.

 Before you jump headfirst into writing the responses to the questions set out in the invitation to tender (ITT) document, make sure to:

 - Read the tender contract specification very carefully.
 Then read it again.
 Highlight any areas that need attention, such as the buyer’s priorities or key themes that you will need to address in your responses.
 You should also identify how to submit the tender response, the deadline, formatting guidelines, attachments and word/character counts.
 Do not leave this until the last minute: it is important that your bid is compliant, otherwise, it could fail.

 - Read each question with your own questions in mind.
 Why is the contracting authority asking this?
-What information are they looking for?
+What information are they looking for in the bid proposal?
 Deconstruct each question in the tender contract to help focus on your response – this should also make the bid writing process easier and breaks the response down into manageable sections.

 - Make sure you raise any clarification questions in good time, as the clarification deadline may be significantly before the submission deadline.
 You may wish to clarify elements of the specification, nuances of tender questions, or your eligibility to bid.
 It may also be helpful to read the clarifications from other bidders in case someone else has asked something of note.